-The National average Cost of a Healthy Diet was N786 per adult per day in December 2023.
-At the State level, Ekiti, Osun and Ondo States recorded the highest cost with N1052, N1017, and N986, respectively, while the lowest total diet costs were recorded in Katsina, Niger and Adamawa at N594, N635, and N654, respectively.
-Lastly, at the Zonal level, the average CoHD was highest in the South West zone at N979 per day, followed by South East zone with N920 per day.
-The lowest average Cost of a Healthy diet was recorded in North West zone with N663 per day.
+The National average Cost of a Healthy Diet was N938 per adult per day in February 2024.
+At the State level Ekiti, Lagos and Osun States recorded the highest cost with N1295, N1195, and N1184 respectively.
+Katsina accounted for the lowest costs with N673, followed by Sokoto and Zamfara with N714 and N720, respectively.
+Lastly, at the Zonal level, the average CoHD was highest in the South West Zone at N1157 per day, followed by South East Zone with N1077 per day.
+The lowest average Cost of a Healthy diet was recorded in North West Zone with N723 per day.
 (Please see Appendix for full graphic representation)